Naereen/web-sphinx/self-quantified.en.rst

 6. Summary goal
 ~~~~~~~~~~~~~~~

-Ideally, I would like one unique application/script/program, running locally on my laptop, that I could run manually every week.
+Ideally, I would like one unique application/script/program, running *locally* on my laptop, that I could run manually (every week or so).
 It should download everything (maybe asking passwords or reading them from a secure database), extract all the data and convert it, and backup it to an external disk.
 Then it should display a nice web-based UI, showing awesome charts, plots and statistics about **everything of my life**.